6 Key Supply Chain Risks (and Remedies) Every Business Must Manage

 Managing your supply chain means truly understanding it, and that means going further and deeper than just tier 1 suppliers.
 It means identifying who your suppliers are working with, which areas they operate in, and how their operations are managed.

 Map out your broader supply chain to establish all the partners involved and the relationships between each.
 Define their locations of interest, key personnel, employment practices, ESG footprint, and other key information.
-Formalizing this provides the transparency you need to quickly address issues that may arise in the future.
+Formalizing this provides the supply chain transparency you need to quickly address issues that may arise in the future.

 2. Setting and managing KPIs